![]() |

 Placing Difficulty

-The crux on Chonghor works because of where it exists—within a margin that allows commitment without requiring recklessness.
+The crux we faced on Chonghor works because of where it exists—within a margin that allows us to commit to the climb without being reckless.
 This relationship between difficulty and consequence remains central.

 Efficiency as Practice

-Efficiency is not speed alone.
+For us efficiency is not the speed alone.
 It is the reduction of unnecessary movement, hesitation, and complexity.

-On Mahalaya, it meant moving continuously across terrain that did not justify pitching out.
-On Chonghor, it meant committing to sequences without over-analysis.
+On Mahalaya, it meant we were moving continuously across terrain that did not justify pitching out.
+On Chonghor, it meant we committed to the sequences without over-analysis.

 In both cases, efficiency preserved margin.